docxology/p3if/docs/p3if_paste.md

 juxtaposition of potential requirements categories through the use of matrices and overlays, leveraging combinatorics to display a much larger number of relevant factors (see Figure 1).
-Given complex, continuous, and rapid change, pressure on performance within the information environment, and such frameworks’ roots in technical and operational aspects of data security, it is possible that inclusion of newly relevant factors has led to an 6 combinatorial explosion of factors and an overcomplication of frameworks which can create internal inconsistencies and hinder their functional utility (see Figure 1F and Figure 2).
-Further, it has led to frameworks which confuse the map with the territory; that is, the attempt to capture all relevant factors can inadvertently encourage a framework to be applied as a “blueprint” for its respective system, a function for which abstract frameworks are neither designed nor well-suited.
+Given complex, continuous, and rapid change, pressure on performance within the information environment, and such frameworks' roots in technical and operational aspects of data security, it is possible that inclusion of newly relevant factors has led to an 6 combinatorial explosion of factors and an overcomplication of frameworks which can create internal inconsistencies and hinder their functional utility (see Figure 1F and Figure 2).
+Further, it has led to frameworks which confuse the map with the territory; that is, the attempt to capture all relevant factors can inadvertently encourage a framework to be applied as a "blueprint" for its respective system, a function for which abstract frameworks are neither designed nor well-suited.
 Figure 1.
 Representation of the expansion of frameworks over time (A) Confidentiality, Integrity, Availability Triad (CIA) [23], (B) Parkerian Hexad (PHEXAD) [23], (C) McCumber Cube (MCS) [3], (D)